|Account Type||Account Level|

 Sumo automatically adds your account under Allow these users to sign in using passwords in addition to SAML as an allowlisted user as a preventative measure to ensure you’re still able to access Sumo if you run into issues.

 Having only one user able to bypass SAML may not be convenient or practical if you have a global company or a large team.
-You can add additional allowlisted users by clicking the (+) icon by Allow these users to sign in using passwords in addition to SAML:
+You can add additional allowlisted users by clicking the (+) icon next to Allow these users to sign in using passwords in addition to SAML:

 We do not recommend denying all users password access to Sumo even if you want to enforce log in by SAML.
 If you attempt to delete your last remaining allowlisted user, you will receive a warning that this is not a recommended practice: